-Our testers agree that the Smartwool PhD is more comfortable that in the area of our male Editors' Choice winner - the Darn Tough Full Cushion.
+Our testers agree that the Smartwool PhD is more comfortable than our male Editors' Choice winner - the Darn Tough Full Cushion.
 The materials are softer and offer more cushioning.
-That said, in comparison to our women's Editor's Choice winner - the Smartwool Hike Medium Crew scored about the same providing a similar level of comfort.
+That said, in comparison to thewomen's Editor's Choice winner - the Smartwool Hike Medium Crew scored about the same providing a similar level of comfort.
 While the Smartwool Medium Crew doesn't have the tight compression panels, it has a thicker design with a longer length that kept our testers' feet protected while hiking and even cozier while sleeping in a tent at night.

-In addition to the excellent materials, our testers appreciated the height of the sock.
+In addition to its excellent materials, our testers appreciate the height of the sock.
 It is compatible with both hiking boots and shoes and isn't too long.
 What's more is that it comes with a "no itch guarantee".
 Like all the models tested hosting merino wool, you won't find any itchiness while hiking or when the sock gets wet!
 Overall, if you're looking for a contender that just makes your feet feel cush, this is the one to choose.
 Wear it on the trail - or to bed.

 Wicking and Breathability

-While this sock it relatively warm, it doesn't breathe as well as other contenders.
-It does wick well though.
-During our testing, we went running in temperatures that ranged from 60-80 degrees and our feet were happy as clams.
-The merino fibers are fine enough to allow proper wicking action that is superior to the Darn Tough Full Cushion.
+While this sock it relatively warm, it's not the most breathable but it does wick well.
+During our testing, we went running in temperatures that ranged from 60-80 degrees, providing great performance throughout.
+The Merino fibers are fine enough to allow proper wicking action that is superior to the Darn Tough Full Cushion.
 However, some points were lost for breathability.

-Even though our feet didn't feel clammy during high-intensity exercise, we noticed our foot wasn't as cool as other contenders like the Darn Tough Light Hiker Micro Crew.
-In fact, we decided to keep this sock at home and opted for more breathable and thin options like the Injinji Midweight Crew on warmer days.
+Even though our feet weren't as clammy during high-intensity exercise, we noticed our feet weren't as cold.
+In fact, we opted for thinner socks on hotter days.
 Overall - the Smartwool PhD is quick to wick, but not the most breathable option out there.

-We put this sock through a lot while testing and it earned a lower score of six out of ten after our testing period.
+This sock is fairly durable, but not as comparatively durable to other contenders.
 We wore it while running 28 mile days through the Andes and while backpacking on multi-day trips.
-We also wore it to work and while day hiking.
+We also wore them to work and day hiking.
 Through this testing period, the cushioning packed down quite a bit, and we observed some major pilling on both the inside and outside of the sock.
-We weren't impressed with the wear at the sole of the sock given the thin materials at the end of our testing period.
+As a result, we're not as impressed with durability at the sole of the sock given the thin materials at the end of our testing period.